-Although the highest possible Doppler frequencies for human bodies in movement using a 40 kHz carrier system are limited to less than 2.5 kHz (2), we have designed these receivers with an output bandwidth up to 16 kHz.
+Although the highest possible Doppler frequencies for human bodies in movement using a 40 kHz carrier system are limited to less than 2.5 kHz [3], we have designed these receivers with an output bandwidth up to 16 kHz.
 This was done to allow frequency modulation schemes as well as the capture of ultrasonic components in audio input in general.
 This became the sensor system of choice, after many circuits using the different transducers available on the market.
-On the picture shown below, one can see a circuit using a flexible transducer made by Pro Wave Electronics, type number 400FS080.
+Figure 1 shows a circuit using a flexible transducer made by Pro Wave Electronics, type number 400FS080 (shown in Figures 2 and 3).
 We mention it, despite the lower signal noise ratio it offers, because it has interesting directional characteristics: 360 degree omnidirectional in the horizontal plane and +/-40 degrees vertical.
 It can be imagined as a doughnut shape, or in more scientific terms, a toroid.
 The bandwidth is limited to 4 kHz, centred around 40 kHz, wide enough to meet the requirements for FM modulation in distance estimation applications.
-(4)
+[4]